Leptospirosis

-More than ten genetic types of Leptospira cause disease in humans.
+More than 10 genetic types of Leptospira cause disease in humans.
 Both wild and domestic animals can spread the disease, most commonly rodents.
-The bacteria are spread to humans through animal urine, or water or soil contaminated with animal urine, coming into contact with the eyes, mouth, nose or breaks in the skin.
-In developing countries, the disease occurs most commonly in farmers and low-income people who live in areas with poor sanitation.
-In developed countries, it occurs during heavy downpours and is a risk to sewage workers and those involved in outdoor activities in warm and wet areas.
+The bacteria are spread to humans through animal urine or feces, or water or soil contaminated with animal urine and feces, coming into contact with the eyes, mouth, or nose, or breaks in the skin.
+In developing countries, the disease occurs most commonly in pest control, farmers, and low-income people who live in areas with poor sanitation.
+In developed countries, it occurs during heavy downpours and is a risk to pest controllers, sewage workers, and those involved in outdoor activities in warm and wet areas.
 Diagnosis is typically by testing for antibodies against the bacteria or finding bacterial DNA in the blood.

 Efforts to prevent the disease include protective equipment to block contact when working with potentially infected animals, washing after contact, and reducing rodents in areas where people live and work.
 The antibiotic doxycycline is effective in preventing leptospirosis infection.
 Human vaccines are of limited usefulness; vaccines for other animals are more widely available.
 Treatment when infected is with antibiotics such as doxycycline, penicillin, or ceftriaxone.
-The overall risk of death is 5–10%.
-However, when the lungs are involved, the risk of death increases to the range of 50–70%.
+The overall risk of death is 5–10%, but when the lungs are involved, the risk of death increases to the range of 50–70%.

-It is estimated that one million severe cases of leptospirosis in humans occur every year, causing about 58,900 deaths.
-The disease is most common in tropical areas of the world but may occur anywhere.
+An estimated one million severe cases of leptospirosis in humans occur every year, causing about 58,900 deaths.
+The disease is most common in tropical areas of the world, but may occur anywhere.
 Outbreaks may arise after heavy rainfall.
 The disease was first described by physician Adolf Weil in 1886 in Germany.
-Infected animals may have no, mild or severe symptoms.
+Infected animals may have no, mild, or severe symptoms.
 These may vary by the type of animal.
-In some animals Leptospira live in the reproductive tract, leading to transmission during mating.
+In some animals, Leptospira live in the reproductive tract, leading to transmission during mating.